Melania Trump And Barron Trump Finally Moving To The White House In June

 First lady Melania Trump and 10-year-old son Barron Trump will be moving to the White House by June.
 After months of shuttling back and forth from their home at 721 Fifth Avenue and 1600 Pennsylvania Avenue, the first family will finally be living under one roof again.

 While the news about Melania and Barron’s move is not new, it was recently reported that they may never move to the White House to minimize the effect of their new life on Barron’s schooling.
-Us Magazine published that a family insider mentioned information on when Melania and Barron Trump will move.
+US Magazine published that a family insider mentioned information on when Melania and Barron Trump will move.
 The source said.

 “They will reevaluate toward the end of the school year if they will keep this arrangement or if Melania and Barron will move to Washington, they could go either way right now.
 They will ultimately do what’s best for Barron.”